Byson94/MSE-Themes/README.md

 The themes repo for MSE (Music Sheet Editor)

-This is where i store my hacker mse theme
+This is where i store my hacker MSE theme